 See asset allocation is a factor of your risk profile.
-Risk profile is something which tells how you generally react to different market and real life situation.
-Your perception towards an investment might change for short term but your inherent behavior towards risk will always remain same.
+Risk profile is something which tells how you generally react to different market and real-life situation.
+Your perception towards an investment might change for short term but your inherent behavior towards risk will always remain the same.

 How to determine your own asset allocation

 1. Understanding different Asset classes– This is the first and very important point.
 One has to understand that in India there are only 4 asset classes to invest in.
 Equity, Debt, Gold, and Real estate.